FardausTaohyd/Global-Weather-Analysis/README.md

 3. Run each code cell sequentially.

 ## Key Findings
-*   [Summarize some of your key findings from the EDA and model evaluation sections.
-For example: "Random Forest performed best among the classification models with an accuracy of X%," "Temperature distribution shows a peak around Y°C," "Certain features like cloud cover and humidity were identified as highly important for predicting weather conditions."]
+*   [Random Forest performed best among the classification models with an accuracy of approximately 90%.
+The temperature distribution shows a peak around 20-30°C.
+Sunrise times are mostly concentrated between 5-7 AM, and sunset times between 6-8 PM.
+The most frequent moon phases are Waxing Crescent and Waning Crescent.
+Features like cloud cover and humidity show high importance in the Random Forest model.
+K-Means clustering with k=3 reveals distinct weather patterns based on the selected features.]

 ## Model Performance Summary
 | Model               | Metric            | Score   |